How a Terminal Expansion in Boston Represents the Airport of Tomorrow

 The visually striking terminal was compared to a ruby-red intergalactic spaceship in the Boston Globe due to its prismatic red roof that subtly changes color depending on the light.
 Inside, the terminal features four additional gates, restaurants, a duty-free shop, and one of Delta Air Lines’ posh Sky Clubs: lounges exclusively for those flying first or business class on Delta or one of its partner airlines.

-External shot of Boston Logan International Airport’s Terminal E expansion.
+Shot of Logan Airport’s Terminal E at night.

 The building isn’t just aesthetically innovative; designed by AECOM and Luis Vidal + Architects, the expansion features green technologies such as photovoltaic glass – which converts ultraviolet and infrared light to electricity – and incorporates recycled materials to help minimize greenhouse gas emissions.
 Its critical infrastructure is elevated above the flood plain for resilience, its roof and envelope go beyond code minimums to withstand snow, ice, rainwater and high winds from a 500-year storm, and its overall shape was designed to serve as a noise barrier shielding the sound of planes and airport operations from the nearby East Boston.